 Since 10th Grade, Julie has been a writer.
 In high school and college, it was journalism.
 Her first job was writing business plans for high tech startups, and to this day she continues to write marketing and investor-related material.
-She is currently the senior director of product marketing at an educational tech company.
+She is currently a senior director of product marketing at a high tech company.

-A native of Connecticut, she now lives in Modiin, Israel, with her husband and four children.
+A native of Connecticut, Julie lives in Modiin, Israel, with her husband and four children.
 When she’s not writing or working, she can be found reading, running, biking, swimming, birdwatching, baking or trying to grow things in her garden.